LearnFintech

 Despite intense competition, PayPal maintains significant advantages:

-432 million accounts create powerful network effects.
-More consumers using PayPal means more merchants accept it.
-More merchants accepting means more consumers use it.
-This flywheel is hard to replicate.
+439 million active accounts create powerful two-sided network effects.
+More consumers using PayPal means more merchants accept it; more merchants accepting means more consumers use it.
+With ~$1.85T flowing through annually, that flywheel is hard to replicate — though note account growth has cooled to ~1% YoY, so the moat is now about depth (Venmo spending, Braintree volume), not new sign-ups.

 2. Trust and Brand